herbs for menopause weight gain

 So, if you know that your diet could use some improvement, do that first.
 Then add on the herbs as a booster.

-Hey!
+Hey there!
 Curious about supplements for women’s hormones?
-Here are my favorites (in-depth review of these supplements can be found here):
+Here are my top picks (in-depth reviews for each is available here):

 • Moon Balance: this powder combines some of the best herbs for menstrual support, such as hibiscus, maca and shatavari.
 If your cycle is off balance and you struggle with things like PMS, period pain and other menstrual imbalances, this is one to check out.

-• Maca Root Powder: maca has traditionally been used in Peru for hormone support (in men and women).
+• Maca Root Powder: in the single herb category, maca is worth paying attention to.
+It has traditionally been used in Peru for hormone support (in men and women).
 Research and anecdotal reports indicate that this root vegetable helps with libido, anxiety, hot flashes, menstrual health and more.

 You Might Also Like: